Khan/style-guides/style/python.md

 Because Python's indentation style is unlike many C-based languages, your editor might need some cajoling to support it.

-- Emacs has great support out of the box via python-mode.
+- Emacs has great support out of the box via `python-mode`.
 - Vim needs some help.
-Installing this indent script by Eric Mc Sween will get you there.
+Installing [this indent script by Eric Mc Sween](http://www.vim.org/scripts/script.php?script_id=974) will get you there.

 Examples of line splitting from our code